gaiyadev/Hng-stage-2-task/README.md

 - `- id: number (PK)` indicates that `id` is the primary key of the table.
 - `- name: text` represents the `name` column with a data type of text.

-This diagram visually illustrates the structure of the `persons` table in your database, including its primary key and the `name` column.
+This diagram visually illustrates the structure of the `persons` table in the database, including its primary key and the `name` column.
 ![Alt Text](images/Document-1-SmartDraw-er.png)

 ## UML Digram